bcbio/bcbio-nextgen/docs/contents/configuration.rst

    GATK HaplotypeCaller handle this as part of the calling process. [false, gatk]
 -  ``phasing`` Do post-call haplotype phasing of variants.
 Defaults to no phasing [false, gatk]
+-  ``remove_lcr`` Remove variants in low complexity regions (LCRs) for human variant calling. `Heng Li's variant artifacts paper`_ provides these regions, which cover ~2% of the genome but contribute to a large fraction of problematic calls due to the difficulty of resolving variants in repetitive regions.
+Removal can help facilitate comparisons between methods and reduce false positives if you don't need calls in LCRs for your biological analysis. [false, true]
 -  ``validate`` A VCF file of expected variant calls to perform validation and grading of output variants from the pipeline.
     This provides a mechanism to ensure consistency of calls against